Music: A Sequence of Ten Cloud Photographs

-Ernest Bloch (1880-1959) was born in Geneva and began full-time music studies at the Conservatory there at the age of fourteen.
-Between 1896 and 1904, he traveled to Brussels, Frankfurt, Munich, and Paris, where he studied both violin and composition with several prominent teachers, as well as absorbing the music of Wagner, Mahler, Mussorgsky, Debussy, and Richard Strauss, among others.
+To understand this shift in attitude, it’s important to understand Bloch in the pre-WWI era of Paris and Geneva.
+Bloch began full-time music studies at the Geneva conservatory with Émile Jaques-Dalcroze at the age of fourteen.
+Between 1896 and 1904, he traveled to Brussels, Frankfurt, Munich, and Paris, where he studied both violin and composition with several prominent teachers, as well as absorbing the music of Wagner, Mahler, Mussorgsky, Debussy, Richard Strauss and César Franck, among others.
 Bloch met Debussy in 1903 during his stay in Paris.
 Debussy represented the modern future of music.
-His groundbreaking Prelude to Afternoon of a Faun, 1894 focused purely on the evocation of mood.
-It was inspired by the poem of the same title by the French Symbolist poet Stéphane Mallarmé’.
-Mallarmé’ believed that music, by its very nature, suggests synesthetic analogies.
-Synesthesia is the ability to see something with one sense and feel it with another.
-A pioneer of the use of orchestral color to generate mood, synesthetic expression is a hallmark Debussy.
+His groundbreaking Prélude à l’après-midi d’un faune (1894) focused purely on the evocation of mood.
+It was inspired by the poem of the same title by the French Symbolist poet Stéphane Mallarmé.
+Mallarmé believed that music, by its very nature, suggests synesthetic analogies.
+Debussy was a pioneer of the use of orchestral color to generate mood and synesthetic expression.
 This is the environment within which Bloch came of age as a composer.

-Bloch then was predisposed to find synesthetic connections in art especially as a means of taping the authentic soul.
-This is explored by the historian Mike Weaver in his article “Alfred Stieglitz and Ernest Bloch: Art and Hypnosis” where he places Bloch in the era before WWI in Paris and Geneva.
-He describes the fascination among artists and musicians of this era with synesthesia, hypnosis, the new theories of Freud and Jung regarding the unconscious and their relationship to music and artistic creation.
-This was new uncharted territory and Bloch was part of this environment.
-A specific example takes place in Geneva where there was tremendous fascination with the public events of a hypnotist named Emile Magnin who presented dance and music performances by a Madame Magdeleine.
-Under hypnotic influence Magdeleine – a non-musical, non-dancer- would perform extraordinary interpretive dances to music.
-Magdeleine appears to have been a “synesthete.”
+Bloch became predisposed to find synesthetic connections in art, especially as a means of tapping the authentic soul.
+The historian, Mike Weaver explored this concept in his 1996 article “Alfred Stieglitz and Ernest Bloch: Art and Hypnosis,” in which he places Bloch in the era before WWI in Paris and Geneva.
+He describes the fascination among artists and musicians of this era with synesthesia, hypnosis, and the new theories of Freud and Jung regarding the unconscious and its relationship to music and artistic creation.
+This was new, uncharted territory in which Bloch flourished.
+In Geneva there was tremendous fascination with the public events of a hypnotist named Emile Magnin, who presented dance and music performances by a Madame Magdeleine G. Under hypnotic influence, Magdeleine (a non-musician, non-dancer) performed extraordinary interpretive dances to music.
+Magdeleine appeared to have been a “synesthete.”
 (Synesthesia is also classified as a neurological condition where stimulation of one sense leads to automatic involuntary experiences in another sense.)
-Weaver goes on in his article:
+Weaver states:

-Ernest Bloch saw Magdeleine just once, possibly in August 1903 in a Geneva studio where she performed to music not only by Wagner, Chopin and by Emile Jaques-Dalcroze, one of Bloch’s teachers, but also by Bloch himself, who contributed a testimonial to Magnin’s book in 1904.
-He seems to have accompanied her at the piano discovering things about himself in his own symphonic piece – aspect of his racial origin of which he had been more or less unconscious up until then.
-It was this that really interested him—the emergence of his subliminal self in relation to Magdeleine’s, not knowing exactly whether he was projecting it onto her or that she was reflecting it back at him…” 3
+Ernest Bloch saw Magdeleine G. just once, possibly in August 1903 in a Geneva studio where she performed to music not only by Wagner, Chopin and by Émile Jaques-Dalcroze, one of Bloch’s teachers, but also by Bloch himself, who contributed a testimonial to Magnin’s book, L!Art et l!Hypnose, 1904.
+He seems to have accompanied her at the piano, discovering things about himself in his own symphonic piece – aspects of his racial origin of which he had been more or less unconscious up until then.
+It was this that really interested him—the emergence of his subliminal self in relation to Magdeleine’s, not knowing exactly whether he was projecting it onto her or that she was reflecting it back at him…2

-This fascination with Magdeleine is confirmed by a self-portrait with his crucifix done in Geneva early in 1916.
-On a wall behind above his head is a print of Magdeleine dancing
+Bloch’s fascination with Magdeleine G. was confirmed by a self-portrait done in Geneva early in 1916.
+On a wall behind above his left hand is a print of her dancing.

-As both Bloch’s reverence for Debussy, his interest in Hodler, as well as his fascination with Magdeleine’s abilities reveals, the synesthetic response between music and visual art was well developed in Bloch by the time he arrived in America in 1916.
-Clouds as music?
+As Bloch’s reverence for Debussy, his interest in Hodler, as well as his fascination with Magdeleine’s abilities revealed, the synesthetic response between music and visual art was well developed in Bloch by the time he arrived in America in 1916.
+Seeing clouds as music?
 No problem.
-The much bigger obstacle was to see the camera as a valid tool for art.
+The much bigger obstacle for Bloch was to see the camera as a valid tool to express the soul.

 Bloch Arrives in America

-Ernest Bloch was in difficult financial straights at his home of Geneva in 1916 and seized on the offer to conduct for the American tour of an interpretive dancer, Maud Allen.
-Bloch carried a letter of introduction from influential French writer Romain Rolland to Waldo Frank who then helped Bloch by commissioning an article for The Seven Arts magazine.
-It was Frank who introduced Bloch to Stieglitz a few months after Bloch first arrived in New York.
+Ernest Bloch was in difficult financial straits at his home of Geneva in 1916 and seized on the offer to conduct for the American tour of an interpretive dancer, Maud Allan.
+Bloch carried a letter of introduction from influential French writer Romain Rolland to Waldo Frank in New York, who then helped Bloch by commissioning an article for the The Seven Arts magazine.
 The magazine (which Frank co-edited) was a center for interest in the new ideas of Freud and Jung regarding the unconscious and articles were written about the separation between art and life in modern society.
 Frank was enthused about Bloch whose music Frank felt was a powerful antidote to this break between art and society.
-Frank wrote that Bloch was “Ruthlessly in love with truth when it is hard to bear,” the composer created a music emanating “from the trammels of a most human life,” ….3 In a few months the Maud Allen tour collapsed, but by December of 1916 The Flonzaley quartet performed Bloch’s First Quartet, and in the next few years as Bloch taught in New York, his works are performed numerous times, including his Three Jewish Poems in Boston under Karl Muck and at Carnegie Hall in 1918 where Bloch himself conducts his Symphony in C Sharp.
-In 1920 he mas named the founding Director of the Cleveland Institute of Music.
+Frank wrote that Bloch was “ruthlessly in love with truth when it is hard to bear.”
+The composer created a music emanating “from the trammels of a most human life,”….3 In a few months the Maud Allan tour collapsed.
+But by December of 1916 the Flonzaley Quartet performed Bloch’s First Quartet, and during the next few years as Bloch taught in New York, his works were performed numerous times.
+This included his Three Jewish Poems in Boston under Karl Muck and at Carnegie Hall in 1918 where Bloch himself conducted his Symphony in C Sharp.
+In 1920 Bloch was named the founding Director of the Cleveland Institute of Music.

-The article by Bloch that Waldo Frank commissioned and translated for The Seven Arts, was titled, “Man and Music” and was published in 1917.
-In the article Bloch presents his beliefs regarding music, art and the importance of expressing the soul.
-He contrasts this with mechanical perfection and mechanical inventions:
+“Man and Music,” the article by Bloch that Waldo Frank commissioned and translated for The Seven Arts, was published in 1917.
+In the article Bloch presented his beliefs regarding music, art, and the importance of expressing the soul.
+He contrasted this with mechanical perfection and mechanical inventions:

-“…at the present time the world of art is divided into two great currents.
-The lower one is that of the masses; their facile taste is sinking with the love of platitude and the weight of mechanical inventions—phonograph, Pianola, cinematograph.
+… Art is the outlet of the mystical, emotional needs of the human spirit; it is created rather by instinct than by intelligence; rather by intuition than by will… at the present time the world of art is divided into two great currents.
+The lower one is that of the masses; their facile taste is sinking with the love of platitude and the weight of mechanical inventions – phonograph, pianola, cinematograph.
 The other current is that of the “high brow.”
-With perverted taste, it looks at art as a luxury, as a purveyor of rare sensation, as a matter of intellectual acrobatics.”
+With perverted taste, it looks at art as a luxury, as a purveyor of rare sensation, as a matter of intellectual acrobatics.
 4

-Clearly, when Bloch arrives in America in 1916 the thought of the “camera” as a tool for significant art expressing the human soul would have been anathema to him.
+When Bloch arrived in America in 1916 he had used the camera extensively with meticulous care as a diary and recording device.
+However, the thought of the “camera” as a tool for significant art expressing the soul would have been foreign to him.

-What accounts for the radical transformation of Bloch to seeing –the machine- the camera as a tool of art from 1916-1922?
-He was, after-all, very skeptical of the “lower current” of art which included the phonograph, pianola and the cinematograph in his 1917 article.
+What accounted for the radical transformation of Bloch, from 1916-1922, to seeing—the machine—the camera, as a tool to create significant art?
+He was, after all, very skeptical of the “lower current” of art, in his 1917 article.
 What happened?

 Bloch himself told the story of his conversion many years later.
-It was summer of 1950 and Bloch was teaching a six-week summer course at Berkeley.
-Albert Elkus, chair of the Music Dept. was hosting a dinner for Bloch.
+In 1950, Bloch was teaching a six-week summer course at the University of California at Berkeley.
+Albert Elkus, chair of the Music Department, hosted a dinner for Bloch.
 At the dinner table, Albert’s son Jonathan, 18 at the time, recounts Bloch telling this story:

-At a dinner in New York Bloch was giving his host Alfred Stieglitz every reason why photography could not be considered art-why photographers, hence could not be considered artists.
+At a dinner in New York Bloch was giving his host Alfred Stieglitz every reason why photography could not be considered art – why photographers, hence could not be considered artists.
 “Fine,” said Stieglitz, “meet me at my (gallery) early Sunday morning and we’ll photograph together.”
-They met and went forth with Graflex camera and tripod.
+They met and went forth with a Graflex camera and tripod.
 They stopped at a lower midtown corner whose buildings and sky they both thought promising.
-Stieglitz set up his camera, focused it and took a picture.
+Stieglitz set up his camera, focused it, and took a picture.
 Then he changed plates and without repositioning the camera told Bloch it was his turn.
 Stieglitz timed the exposure identically.
-They returned to the studio and each developed his plate in the same chemicals with the exact-same timing.
+They returned to the studio and each developed his plate in the same chemicals with the exact same timing.
 Bloch saw at once that his cityscape was drab and lifeless, capturing none of the luster he saw in Stieglitz’s.
 “But how can this be?”
 Bloch asked.
-Stieglitz said, “It is because you do not love it; you do not believe in it.”6
+Stieglitz said, “It is because you do not love it; you do not believe in it.7

-Bloch appeared to Jonathan Elkus well practiced at the story.
-7 He probably told it many times in his classes.
+To Jonathan Elkus, Bloch appeared to be well-practiced at the story.
+He probably told it many times in his classes.
 If the story represents the complete facts we cannot know.
-Bloch certainly may have dramatized it.
-However if it took place on a Sunday morning we can deduce that the Saturday dinner which he refers probably took place in 1916-17, at the Far East China Garden, and was attended by the likes of Waldo Frank and perhaps Paul Rosenfeld both champions of Ernest Bloch’s music at the time.
-It may even have been their very first meeting where Frank introduced Bloch to Stiegltiz in late 1916 only a few months after Bloch had arrived from Europe.
+Bloch certainly may have dramatized it for effect.
+However, if it took place on a Sunday morning we can deduce that the Saturday dinner which he refers to probably took place in 1917, at the Far East China Garden, and was attended by the likes of Waldo Frank and probably New York Times mu- sic critic, Paul Rosenfeld, both champions of Ernest Bloch’s music at the time.
+It may even have been their very first meeting where Frank introduced Bloch to Stieglitz in late 1916, only six months after Bloch had arrived from Europe.